opengeospatial/ogcapi-connected-systems/README.md

 The API is intended to act as a bridge between static data (geographic and other domain features) and dynamic data (observations of these feature properties, and commands/actuations that change these feature properties).
 To this end, **the API will be an extension of the [OGC API - Features](https://ogcapi.ogc.org/features)** and, in addition to providing its own mechanism for retrieving static and dynamic data, the API will allow linking to other APIs from the OGC ecosystem, such as [3D GeoVolumes](https://ogcapi.ogc.org/geovolumes/), [3D Tiles](https://github.com/CesiumGS/3d-tiles/tree/main/specification), [Coverages](https://ogcapi.ogc.org/coverages), [EDR](https://ogcapi.ogc.org/edr), [SensorThings](https://ogcapi.ogc.org/sensorthings), [Moving Features](https://ogcapi.ogc.org/movingfeatures), [Processes](https://ogcapi.ogc.org/processes), and other Features API instances.

-The proposed API Standard consists of two parts and defines several resource types:
+The proposed API Standard consists of the following parts:

 Part 1 - Feature Resources ([Current Draft Preview](https://opengeospatial.github.io/ogcapi-connected-systems/api/part1/standard/23-001r0.html), [OpenAPI Docs](https://opengeospatial.github.io/ogcapi-connected-systems/redoc/?url=../api/part1/openapi/openapi-connectedsystems-1.yaml))
 - Systems (metadata of sensors, actuators, platforms, simulations, etc.)